The SOAR Gravitational Arc Survey - I: Survey overview and photometric catalogs

 Although the number of targets in SOGRAS is smaller than in other arc surveys, the strength of our survey resides in the focus on two narrow redshift intervals whose differential lensing efficiency may yield direct information about the evolution of arc incidence.
 This works in a complementary way to previous studies of arcs around galaxy clusters, some of which have a larger overall statistics in the complete survey, but not in these redshift bins \citep[e.g.,][]{Hennawi2008}.
 The observations where carried out in similar conditions, with very good seeing, and with the same instrument, assuring an homogeneity of the data.
 Furthermore, our sample is unbiased, in the sense that there was no selection based on an {\it a priori} likelihood for an individual cluster to have arcs.
 These factors make the SOGRAS sample well suited for arc statistics studies, despite the relatively low number of objects.

 Preliminary results from a visual inspection suggest an overall efficiency for arcs of about 10\%, consistent with previous studies \citep{Hennawi2008,Gladders03}.
-Furthermore we find a possible indication of a higher arc incidence in the high-$z$ bin with respect to the low-$z$, qualitatively in agreement with theoretical modeling \citep{Caminha12}.
 A detailed study of arcs in SOGRAS, including comparison with model predictions, mass estimates from arcs, quantitative studies on arc morphology and arc detection will be presented in a separate paper.

 Besides the strong lensing studies, this good image quality data can be used to perform a high signal-to-noise weak-lensing analysis by stacking the weak lensing signal of all clusters in a given redshift bin to obtain an overall mass estimate for the clusters.
 We will also use the arcs and other strong lensing features to constrain the individual masses of the clusters \citep[e.g.,][]{Cypriano2005}.
 The data will also be used for detailed galaxy morphological studies using model-fitting methods, including the modeling of the PSF.